2025 Research Grant Program Request for Proposals (RFP)

 IOCDF Research Grant Program

 In support of its mission, the IOCDF makes annual grant awards to research scientists seeking to advance scientific understanding of OCD and related disorders, improve existing therapies, and discover new and more effective treatments.
-Since 1994, the IOCDF’s Research Grant Program has awarded almost $11 million in funding support to researchers around the world.
+Since 1994, the IOCDF’s Research Grant Program has awarded over $11 million in funding support to researchers around the world.

-2024 Research Grant Awards
+2025 Research Grant Awards

 Applicants must have at least five years of research experience following the completion of their terminal degree.
 Eligible research projects must investigate topics in the field of OCD, with a focus on finding a cure for OCD.
 These may include prevention (i.e., keeping OCD from taking hold) and treatment (i.e., effectively achieving significant reduction in symptoms or remission).
-The award will be for a term of five years, with payments made in annual installments.
+The award will be for a term of three years, with payments made in annual installments.
 Any senior researcher pursuing a relevant project is eligible to apply.

-Michael Jenike Young Investigator Awards: These are grants of up to $50,000 each.
+Michael A. Jenike Young Investigator Awards: These are grants of up to $50,000 each.
 They support promising young investigators who are developing their careers while pursuing creative and impactful research projects on OCD and related disorders across a range of disciplines.
 To be eligible for funding, researchers must be investigating OCD and related disorders (OCD, including pediatric OCD; PANS/PANDAS; hoarding disorder; body dysmorphic disorder; or body focused repetitive behaviors).
-Eligible applicants must be current graduate students, or must have completed their residency or their PhD (or equivalent) on or after September 1, 2019.
+Eligible applicants must be current graduate students, or must have completed their residency or their PhD (or equivalent) on or after September 1, 2020.
 Applicants who are still in training must submit a letter from their mentor with their application.

 The usual term for the Jenike Awards is one year.